Before you begin writing:

 Discuss your interest in nursing and health care management.
 How might Penn's coordinated dual-degree program in nursing and business help you meet your goals?
 (400-650 words)

-- Please list pre-dental or pre-medical experience.
-This experience can include but is not limited to observation in a private practice, dental clinic, or hospital setting; dental assisting; dental laboratory work; dental or medical research, etc. Please include time allotted to each activity, dates of attendance, location, and description of your experience.
-If you do not have any pre-dental or pre-medical experience, please indicate what you have done that led you to your decision to enter dentistry.
+- Please list any predental or premedical experience.
+This experience can include but is not limited to observation in a private practice, dental clinic, or hospital setting; dental assisting; dental laboratory work; dental or medical research; etc. Please include time allotted to each activity, dates of attendance, location, and a description of your experience.
+If you do not have any predental or premedical experience, please indicate what you have done or plan to do in order to explore dentistry as a career.

 - Do you have relatives who are dentists or are in dental school?
 If so, indicate the name of each relative, his/her relationship to you, the school attended, and the dates attended.